Back To Blog

 If you are interested in starting to save for your children’s future higher education and want to learn more about tax-advantaged 529 plans, Savingforcollege.com is an unbiased industry-trusted informational website, which provides detailed analysis and articles on 529 plans, financial aid, and scholarships, as well as tools to estimate college expenses.

 Savingforcollege.com also ranks the nation’s 529 programs based on how well they service both in-state and out-of-state residents with its 5-Cap Rating rankings.
-Ohio’s Direct 529 Plan, CollegeAdvantage, has earned the top 5-Cap Rating for both in-state and out-of-state residents.
-This makes Ohio’s 529 Plan one of two programs nationwide to achieve this honor for both in-state and out-of-state residents.
+Ohio’s Direct 529 Plan, CollegeAdvantage, has earned the top 5-Cap Rating for both in-state and out-of-state residents as of Dec.
+31, 2020.
+This makes Ohio’s 529 Plan one of only six programs nationwide to achieve this honor for both in-state and out-of-state residents.

 In order to achieve the top 5-Cap Rating, a 529 plan must “offer outstanding flexibility, attractive investments, and additional economic benefits (such as generous state tax incentives) that for some people, at least, will provide a substantial boost to their savings.
 There are few, if any, weaknesses noted in the program.”